 - Working with CFA and landowners to coordinate fuel management

-Within the Grampians region in 2018-19, residual risk was projected at around 67%.
+Within the Grampians region in 2018-19, estimated risk was projected at around 67%.

 Bushfire risk profile, Grampians Region, 1980–2022